 There are an enormous selection of movement sequences to choose from.
 This is similar to the process of learning to play an instrument – you have an endless number of songs you could practise while learning to play the guitar, but what improves your playing is getting “the hang” of how your fingers move over the strings, learning to be relaxed throughout your whole self as you handle the instrument, and steadily improving your ability to coordinate your thinking, feeling, sensing and acting, in order to bring the music alive.

 With Feldenkrais our complex human bio-system is the ‘instrument’.
 It is easy to get caught up in the movements we are exploring – just as it is easy to get obsessed with one particular song – and forget that what we are actually learning to do is to increase our adaptability, our creativity, and our ability to act spontaneously, in a way that supports our own individual ongoing self-development.

 I go into more detail about these learning strategies in this article: they sound deceptively easy.
 Moshe talked about teaching us all how to make “the impossible, possible; the difficult easy, and the easy elegant“

 These strategies are not as simple as they sound, or no one would need Awareness Through Movement training, but once you learn to recognise their value you can begin to apply these strategies to your daily life in a way that can bring more grace and elegance into every aspect of your day.

 Online classes now available

-I have been planning to teach more online classes for many months now, so I am a little embarrassed that it has taken an international crisis to finally get me started.
-I will be teaching workshops on specific themes, including Embodying The Voice and Sitting With Ease.
+I have been planning to teach more online classes for many months now, so I am a little embarrassed that it has taken an international crisis to finally get me organised.
+I am teaching workshops on specific themes, including the theme of this article – see above.
 Do not hesitate to email if you want to know more about any aspect of my teaching.
-I will also be uploading introductory videos clarifying the different learning strategies of The Feldenkrais Method onto my YouTube channel very shortly, so ‘watch this space’…
+I will also be uploading introductory videos clarifying the different learning strategies of The Feldenkrais Method onto my YouTube channel once I get the hang of the technology, so ‘watch this space’…